 Cats can also turn the brooder over, primarily when it’s not supported well.
 You can have a lid and top it with something heavy.
 However, even this can be overcome by cats when extremely curious and in need of a snack.

 To ensure good security, you can install a proper lock.
 Overall, it’s essential to place the brooder somewhere cats can’t have access to.
 You can have a separate room for them and keep openings as windows closed.
 Prevention is indeed better than cure.

 For bigger chickens, those that have matured and are at the right age, cats aren’t usually a threat.
 In fact, they can grow fond of each other.
 They can be friends in no time!

-Apparently, cats are not the only predator that chickens need to watch out for.
-There are a lot, especially when you live somewhere, that accompany a lot of creatures.
+Apparently, cats are not the only predators that chickens need to watch out for.
+There are a lot, especially when you live somewhere, that is home to many wild animals.

 There are more predators that you should keep your chickens safe from.
 It’s always safest to install fences and do the necessary acts of protection to keep them away.

 Do cats eat chickens?
 The answer is yes.
 Cats are predatory and will probably have the guts and appetite to eat chickens.
 However, these are when times call them to.
 In short, when they are provoked and starving.
 Other than these reasons, cats can get along with chickens, although they may fight at times.